ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_disable_updates/README.md

 ocp_disable_updates
 ===================

 This role will disable automatic updates in the cluster.
-It's use is not recommended.
+Its use is not recommended.

 Example Playbook
 ----------------